ygorelik/ydk-gen/sdk/python/core/docsgen/getting_started.rst

     ./generate.py --python --bundle profiles/bundles/cisco_ios_xr_6_1_1.json
     ./generate.py --python --core --generate-doc

-**Note.** The documentation generation for bundles can take few hours due to their sizes.
+**NOTE.** The documentation generation for bundles can take few hours due to their sizes.
 If you have previously generated documentation using the `--cached-output-dir --output-directory <dir>` option, the add-on documentation generation time can be reduced.
 Adding cisco-ios-xr documentation as an example::